wdparker93/wdparker93/README.md

 In the interest of preserving academic integrity and my own privacy, I have made several of my repositories private.

-If you have arrived here expecting to see a repository full of code, or if you would like to view one of my repositories, please reach out to me via email or LinkedIn.
+If you have arrived here expecting to see a repository full of code, or if you need help viewing one of my repositories, please reach out to me via email or LinkedIn.